Efficient simulation of a new class of Volterra-type SDEs: Proofs

 Now, let us prove the existence of a continuous modification of $X$, starting with the case of $\xi^0\!\in L^p(\mathbb{P})$, for $p$ large enough.
 We proved in Step 1 that $\mathbb Y$, and so $\xi$, have a pathwise continuous modification that we consider in what follows.
 Then, the drift term $\int_0^t K(t-s) b(s, e^{-\rho s} \xi_s)ds= \int_0^t K(s) b(s, e^{-\rho (t-s)} \xi_{t-s})ds$ is continuous by standard elementary arguments.
 As for the stochastic integral term, we first rely on Lemma~\ref{lem:regularityX}.
-It follows from Equation~\eqref{eq:LpboundX} and~\eqref{eq:LipxUt} that
+It follows from Equations~\eqref{eq:LpboundX} and~\eqref{eq:LipxUt} that

 Then, it follows from Lemma~\ref{lem:regularityX} that the stochastic integral process $t\mapsto \int_0^t K(t-s) \sigma(s,e^{-\rho s} \xi_s)dW_s$ has a pathwise continuous, more precisely $\gamma$-H\"older continuous, modification for any $\gamma \in \left( 0, (\theta \wedge \frac{\beta - 1}{2 \beta}) - \frac{1}{p} \right)$ owing to the integrability assumption c), $ \xi^0\!\in L^p(\mathbb{P})$, for some $p> \max\left\{\frac{1}{\theta\wedge \frac{\beta -1}{2\beta}} , 2 \right\}$.
 Finally, $X$ also has a pathwise continuous modification.